luiz-otavio/slime-korld/README.md

 # Slime Korld
 [![](https://jitpack.io/v/luiz-otavio/slime-korld.svg)](https://jitpack.io/#luiz-otavio/slime-korld)

-Bukkit library written to implement the Slime World Format from Hypixel.
+Bukkit library to implement the Slime World Format from Hypixel.

 ## Overview
 Slime Korld is a library that allows you to create Slime Worlds in a Minecraft Server.